hoplaahei/hoplaahei.github.io/_posts/2014-11-28-fix-gpt-boot-on-free-bsd-for-thinkpad-t520.md

 tags: ""
 ---

 To cut a long story short, when booted in legacy mode, the bioses in Lenovo T520, T420s and W520 cannot handle the way BSD installations setup the GPT partitions.
-The bios borks when it sees an `ee` type protective MBR partition as the first partition.
+The BIOS borks when it sees an `ee` type protective MBR partition as the first partition.

 So those who don't want to UEFI boot (e.g., those who use ZFS-on-root), and those who prefer the [advantages](https://wiki.manjaro.org/index.php?title=Some_basics_of_MBR_v/s_GPT_and_BIOS_v/s_UEFI#MBR_vs._GPT) of GPT over BIOS partitioning, should apply Chris Torek's [hack](http://lists.freebsd.org/pipermail/freebsd-i386/2013-March/010437.html).
 In short, it edits the partition table to make Partition 1 a dummy partition, thus tricking the Lenovo bios into loading the protective MBR, which is now at Partition 2.